 On-site delivery management software usually requires the furniture retailer to maintain on-site servers.
 This means that your capacity is fixed by your physical hardware—in other words, if you want to expand your computing power so you can route more stops, you need to acquire more physical hardware, which will then take up more costly space and require manual maintenance effort.

-Cloud-based software for furniture delivery, on the other hand, enables companies to scale their computing power up or down as needed without any major changes.
+Cloud-based truck router software for furniture delivery, on the other hand, enables companies to scale their computing power up or down as needed without any major changes.
 This means that during seasonal spikes in order volume, you can route more stops onto more trucks without missing a beat.
 Since most of these solutions utilize pay-as-you-go models, you only need to spend money on the computing power that you actually use.
 When there’s a lull in activity, you’re not paying to maintain unused processing power.

 It’s hard to overstate how useful this can be to furniture retailers who experience seasonality in their order volumes.
 Not only does it prevent disruptions during peak seasons, it also gives you the confidence to expand your delivery capacity as needed without additional capital expenses around computer hardware.